-One emotion that men are often quite familiar with is anger.
+One emotion that women may be quite familiar with is anger.
 Anger can be useful in encouraging action against injustice; however, it can also lead to aggression and become a 'cover' for some uncomfortable yet important emotions.

-What we hear from a lot of men, however, is that eventually these difficult emotions find ways to grab your attention, often at a time of crisis.
+What we hear from a lot of women, however, is that eventually these difficult emotions find ways to grab your attention, often at a time of crisis.